haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 are highlighted and can be spotted at a glance.

 In our case, you should observe that DisVis found solutions consistent with up to 8 restraints indicating that there might be two false positive restraints.
-Taking a closer look at the violations table might already be enough to determine which residues are most likely True false positives.
+Taking a closer look at the violations table might already be enough to determine which residues are most likely true false positives.
-In this example two restraints are violated in all complexes consistent with 8 restrains and are thus the most likely candidates:
+In this example, two restraints are violated in all complexes that are consistent with 8 restraints.
+These are thus the most likely candidates:

 <details style="background-color:#DAE4E7"><summary><b>See solution:</b>
 </summary>